-Boys: Plain swimming trunks (no longer than mid-thigh) for boys, preferably dark blue/black (no Bermuda shorts).
+Boys: Plain swimming trunks (no longer than mid-thigh) for boys, preferably dark blue/black.

 Chewing gum is not permitted and should not be brought to the school campus at any time.
-Any student who does not dress appropriately for school will be sent home to change.

 Tutoring For Pay

 Professional ethics and responsibility require that teachers make themselves available during the school day for student conferences and extra help outside the regular class periods for the subjects taught.
 No reimbursement may be accepted for such extra help during the school day.